brycetolman54/CS312Notes/Jan18.md

 |  20   |  19   |   0   |   1   |   1   |    1   |   -1   |    1   |
 |  19   |   1   |   1   |   0   |   1   |    0   |    1   |    1   |
 |   1   |   0   | ----- | ----- | ----- |    1   |    0   |    1   |

+- Since we switch a and b, ax becomes by and by becomes ax in ax + by = d mod N

 - What is the complexity?
     - For one run time? (we have n<sup>2</sup> becuase of the mod and the floor and the multiply)